Wednesday, December 20, 2017

 To mark the centennial of the First World War an international conference was organized recently on the birth of military cinematography.
 Authors Cooper Graham and Ron van Dopperen for this occasion were asked to prepare a presentation on the film program by the U.S. Signal Corps during World War I.

-Lieutenant Ira P. Gilette, photographic officer of the 1st Division, A.E.F., in France, April 1918.
-Signal Corps photograph, courtesy Harry B. Kidd
+Lieutenant Ira P. Gillette, photographic officer of the 1st Division, A.E.F., in France, April 1918.
+Colorized Signal Corps photograph, courtesy Harry B. Kidd

 The conference The Birth of Military Cinemas was organized in Namur, Belgium, on November 30 and December 1 by the Royal Belgian Film Archives, in cooperation with ECPAD, the Mission Centenaire 14-18 France and the Universities of Namur and Picardie.
 With contributions by leading film historians representing most of the European countries that were belligerents during the Great War our presentation focused on the official military cinematographers that accompanied the American Expeditionary Force in France, how these men were trained, improvements in camera technique, the conditions at the front while filming the Great War and the uneasy relationship between the U.S. Signal Corps that was officialy assigned to cover the war and the Committee on Public Information (CPI), America's wartime propaganda agency.